Understanding similar words

 Explore our list of commonly confused words to ensure you're saying what you mean in your work

 You'll discover new terms and improve your vocabulary throughout university – and you can get started with the terms below.

-This list takes you alphabetically through words which are often mixed up.
-It gives the word, its part of speech, its meaning, and an example of its usage.
+This alphabetical list shows words which are often mixed up.
+We highlight a word, its meaning and an example of how to use it.

 Adverse and averse

 - Adverse (adj.) — having a negative or harmful effect